 Running with Fluidity

-I periodically check that my upper body is relatively stationary apart from my arm swing.
-I turn on my metronome to check that my cadence hasn’t increased or even dropped as I allow my stride to open out behind me.
-The more relaxed I can be the faster and more fluidly I can run.
+I periodically checked that my upper body was relatively stationary, apart from my arm swing.
+I turn on my metronome to check that my cadence hadn’t increased or even dropped as I allowed my stride to open out behind me.
+The more relaxed I was, the faster and more fluidly I ran.

-I am not yet conditioned enough to be able to sustain the speed which this gives me for a long time but I hope this will change as I begin to focus my training later in the year.
+I am not yet conditioned enough to be able to sustain for a long time, the speed which this gives me, but this will change as I begin to focus on my training later in the year.
 Right now I’m having a lot of fun playing around with it though!